 It’s just a shame the government wouldn’t get behind an initiative like this.
 If more and more camps changed their mindset and took a more ethical approach to attracting tourists and treating their elephants, those in the minority would soon have no choice but to follow suit.

-Even though we didn’t have any direct interactions with the owners of this company, what we saw and heard from the Argentian guy was enough for us to draw our own conclusions.
+So note that while we didn’t have any direct interactions with the owners of this company and we didn’t stay at the camp, this review is solely based on what we saw and heard from the Argentian guy and what we saw that day.

-We visited Elephant Nature Park in Chiang Mai back in 2013 and, despite seeing a very graphic video that depicts the terrible brutality of elephant tourism, it’s still one of our travel highlights.
+We visited Elephant Nature Park in Chiang Mai back in 2013 and, despite watching a very graphic video that depicts the terrible brutality of elephant tourism, it’s still one of our travel highlights.